-Abbreviations 1.
-Acknowledgments 2.
-Project Description 3.
-Background 4.
-An overview of Indonesia's dairy industry and the potential to increase productivity through increasing the size of the national dairy herd 4.1.
-Current supply and demand of dairy products in Indonesia7 4.2.
-Population of dairy cows in Indonesia7 5.
-Government of Indonesia (GOI) policies relating to dairy development and heifer importation 5.1.
-Policies relating dairy development in Indonesia7 5.2.
-A review of relevant Government of Indonesia policies relating to heifer importation and national herd investment 5.3.
-Government of Indonesia policies relating to the funding of heifer importation 6.
-Importing heifers into Indonesia: logistics, quarantine and other regulations 6.1.
-Animal Quarantine and Biosafety Centre (IAQA)10 6.2.
-Port of entry to Indonesia 6.3.
-Heifer importation process 6.4.
-Agents to assist with heifer importation11 7.
-An overview of successful examples of Indonesian dairy industry growth from heifer importation 7.1.
-Ensuring that the imported breed meets the purpose of the milk processing business and the farm11 7.2.
-In regard to selecting breeds suitable for farming systems, a number of factors should be considered: .12 7.2.1.
+Disclaimer 2 Abbreviations 3 1.
+Acknowledgments 4 2.
+Project Description 4 3.
+Background 5 4.
+An overview of Indonesia's dairy industry and the potential to increase productivity through increasing the size of the national dairy herd 6 4.1.
+Current supply and demand of dairy products in Indonesia 6 4.2.
+Population of dairy cows in Indonesia 6 5.
+Government of Indonesia (GOI) policies relating to dairy development and heifer importation 7 5.1.
+Policies relating to dairy development in Indonesia 5.2.
+A review of relevant Government of Indonesia policies relating to heifer import and national herd investment 5.3.
+Government of Indonesia policies relating to the funding of heifer importation 9 6.
+Importing heifers into Indonesia: logistics, quarantine and other regulations 10 6.1.
+Animal Quarantine and Biosafety Centre (IAQA) 6.2.
+Port of entry to Indonesia 10 6.3.
+Heifer importation process 11 6.4.
+Agents to assist with heifer importation 12 7.
+An overview of successful examples of Indonesian dairy industry growth from heife importation 7.1.
+Ensuring that the imported breed meets the purpose of the milk processing business and the farm.
+7.2.
+In regard to selecting breeds suitable for farming systems, a number of factors should be considered: 7.2.1.
 Is the farm lowland or upland in a cooler environment?
-Does the farm have infrastructure to keep cows cool?
-7.2.2.
+Does the farm have infrastructure to keep cows cool? e 7.2.2.
 Does the farm have adequate feed resources to sustain large cows?
-7.2.3.
+14 7.2.3.
 What is the ideal age to import heifers?
-7.2.4.
+14 7.2.4.
 What is the preferred way to transport heifers - by sea or air?
-7.2.5.
-Is there a better time of the year to buy heifers?
-7.2.6.
-Final comments 8.
-Potential models of government, private and farmer investment to import dairy heifers into Indonesia13 8.1.
-Indonesia-Australia Commercial Cattle Breeding 8.2.
-Loan Disbursement of People's Business Credit 8.3.
-Partnerships for Indonesia's Sustainable Agriculture (PISAgro)14 8.4.
-Cow Leasing 8.5.
-Heifer International "Passing on the Gift"16 9.
-Key breed attributes that will lead to greater heifer productivity and longevity in Indonesian small holder systems - importing from countries with similar environments
+14